£20m skills scheme has created 300 jobs and training opportunities – Hargey

 She said the initiative has already funded 202 new three-year posts across the voluntary and community, heritage, arts and sports sectors, and by September a further 100 new placements across the creative sector will have been created.

-Ms Hargey visited The Designerie, a social enterprise which supports artists in Bushmills, Co Antrim, followed by a visit to Destined in Londonderry, which supports people with learning disabilities.
+Ms Hargey visited The Designerie, a social enterprise which supports artists in Bushmills, Co Antrim, followed by a visit to Destined in Derry, which supports people with learning disabilities.

 She then visited Employers for Childcare in Lisburn, Co Antrim.